Department of Economics

 with Sergio Rebelo, Pedro Teles: w26154

 We study the immigration policy that maximizes the welfare of the native population in an economy where the government designs an optimal redistributive welfare system and supplies public goods.
-We show that when immigrants can be excluded from the welfare system, free immigration is optimal.
+We show that when the government can design different tax systems for immigrants and natives, free immigration is optimal.
 It is also optimal to use the tax system to encourage the immigration of high-skill workers and discourage that of low-skill workers.
-When immigrants and natives must be treated alike, it is optimal to ban low-skill immigration and have free immigration for high-skill workers.
-However, high-skill workers may choose not to immigrate when there are heavy taxes levied on all high-skill workers, natives and immigrants alike.
-We use a calibrated version of the model to study how the optimal immigration pol...
+When immigrants and natives must be treated alike, banning low-skill immigration and allowing free immigration for high-skill workers is optimal.
+However, there might be no high-skill immigration when heavy taxes are levied on all high-skill workers, both natives and immigrants.

 |September 2017||Should Robots be Taxed?|